Pennsylvania Route 73: Berks County

 PA 73 begins at an intersection with PA 61 in Ontelaunee Township, Berks County, to the north of the city of Reading and to the southeast of the borough of Leesport.
 From this intersection, the route heads northeast on two-lane undivided Lake Shore Drive past a mix of farm fields and development, passing south of Schuylkill Valley High School.
 The road continues east into wooded areas and runs along the south shore of Lake Ontelaunee, where it crosses Maiden Creek at the dam that forms the lake.
 Past the lake, PA 73 enters Maidencreek Township and comes to a bridge over Norfolk Southern's Evansville Industrial Track railroad line as it runs through agricultural areas with some homes.
 The route heads east-southeast and intersects US 222 in the community of Maiden Creek.
 PA 73 continues along Main Street and runs through residential areas in the community of Blandon, where it crosses Norfolk Southern's Reading Line at-grade.
 Past Blandon, the road curves south into forested areas in the South Mountain range and enters Ruscombmanor Township as Blandon Road.
 The route turns southeast through wooded areas with some residential and commercial development and intersects PA 12 in Breezy Corner.
 PA 73 continues east through rural land in the Oley Valley region, where it reaches a roundabout with PA 662.

 At this point, PA 662 joins PA 73 for a concurrency, and the two routes follow Memorial Highway into Oley Township.
 The road heads through farms and woods before running past a few businesses in the community of Oley, bypassing the residential center of the community to the southwest.
 At the east end of Oley, PA 662 splits to the southeast at a roundabout and PA 73 continues east on West Philadelphia Avenue past residential development.
 The route heads into a mix of farmland and woodland with some homes, crossing the Manatawny Creek before curving southeast and passing through the community of Pleasantville.
 The road leaves the Oley Valley region and enters Earl Township, running through forested areas with some fields and residences and passing through Shanesville.
 Past this, the route crosses Ironstone Creek twice and begins to run parallel to the creek, which is located southwest of the road.
 PA 73 heads east and crosses into Colebrookdale Township, where it makes a turn to the south.
 The route runs through more rural areas with some homes and curves southeast near Gablesville.
 The road continues east into the borough of Boyertown, where it splits from Ironstone Creek, and becomes lined with homes.
-PA 73 heads southeast into the commercial downtown and intersects the eastern terminus of PA 562, at which point it becomes East Philadelphia Avenue.
+PA 73 heads southeast into the commercial downtown and intersects the eastern terminus of PA 562 at Reading Avenue, at which point it becomes East Philadelphia Avenue.
 The route crosses the Colebrookdale branch operated by the Colebrookdale Railroad at-grade north of the Boyertown station and continues past more residences in the eastern part of Boyertown.